 Activities and Other Program Features: CYA organizes a number of extra-curricular activities including Greek dance and cooking lessons, hiking trips, debates and lectures on a variety of subjects, talent shows, potluck dinners and social events of all kinds.
 The Student Affairs office can also help students locate volunteer and community service opportunities.

-Accommodations: Shared, furnished apartments in the Kolonaki or Pangrati areas of the city, within 10-20 minutes walk from the CYA center.
+Accommodations: Shared, furnished apartments in the Pangrati area of the city, a 10 minute walk from the CYA center.
+Pangrati is a lively neighborhood full of shops and cafes.
+Museums and cultural attractions are within walking distance.
 Lunch is provided Monday through Friday in the CYA cafeteria.

 Estimated Semester Cost: